hiredman/prubasic/README.md

-Speaking of variables, the compiler just maps names to registers, so don't use more than 28 variables (the compiler uses a few of the 32 general purpose registers for bookkeeping)
+Speaking of variables, the compiler just maps names to registers, so don't use more than 28 variables (the compiler uses a few of the 32 general purpose registers for bookkeeping).
+The compiler may or may not try to be smart about reusing a register when the variable that was assigned to it is no longer used.

 The only value types currently supported are 32bit integers which must be written in hex.